Keysight/Jlsca/README.md

 Various components (conditional averaging, conditional sample reduction, incremental correlation) in Jlsca can be split and run in *parallel* in different worker processes.
 Only one component in Jlsca in currently *threaded*, and that is the incremental correlation statistics.
 On a single CPU with multiple cores, running incremental correlation with multiple threads in a single process will probably outperform splitting the work over multiple processes that use a single thread.
 The reason for this is that parallel processes on a single CPU will thrash the cache.
 The threaded implementation of incremental correlation is tiled and cache friendly.
 Usually, choosing #workers == #CPUs and #threads  == #hardware cores in a single CPU is the preferred way, but of course your milage may vary.
 Julia by default uses a single worker, and a single thead (per worker).
 To change this run as `julia -p 2` to give Julia 2 workers (== 3 processes, 1 master process and 2 workers, on the same machine), and `JULIA_NUM_THREADS=2 julia` to give the Julia process 2 threads.
 It's a bit unfortunate that this interface is not unified ..

-I parallelized components in Jlsca is because I wanted to run and split over multiple machines, but so far I haven't found the time to experiment with that.
+I parallelized components in Jlsca because I wanted to run and split over multiple machines, but so far I haven't found the time to experiment with that.
 On my TODO list is to create a small cluster with 2+ nodes, each with a dual-Xeon CPU and a fast shared filesystem, since the input trace sets need to be accessible for each worker.
 A small, lean and simple implementation of a cluster would be Linux + NFS + SSH on each node.
 Julia can then be deployed to these nodes using the `--machinefile` option, as described [here](https://docs.julialang.org/en/stable/manual/parallel-computing).
 This would be the easiest way to unleash Jlsca's parallel abilities.

 # Running from cmd line